influxdata/telegraf/plugins/outputs/amqp/README.md

 # AMQP Output Plugin

-This plugin writes to a AMQP exchange using tag, defined in configuration file as RoutingTag, as a routing key.
+This plugin writes to a AMQP exchange, like [RabbitMQ](https://www.rabbitmq.com/) using tag, defined in configuration file as RoutingTag, as a routing key.

 If RoutingTag is empty, then empty routing key will be used.
 Metrics are grouped in batches by RoutingTag.